GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/README.md

 ## Which DEA Services to use?

-DEA provides several services and there can be multiple ways to access them.
-That's why we have created this matrix to help you decide.
+DEA provides multiple services which enable you to access our data and resources.
+We have created this matrix to help you decide which service to use.

 <table class="colour-coded-table">
     <thead>